 Don’t buy The Black Album!

-The songs were originally written in 1987 after the Sign O’ The Times sessions, but recalled from sale one week before the album’s intended release (8 December 1987) – Prince citing it was “evil” due to its excessive eroticism and violent tone of the lyrics (Warner Bros. doubting it’s sales potential).
+The songs were written in 1987 after the Sign O’ The Times sessions, but the release was recalled from sale one week before the album’s intended debut (8 December 1987) – Prince citing it was “evil” due to its excessive eroticism and violent undertone of the lyrics (Warner Bros. doubting it’s sales potential).
 Prince hastily wrote a more enlightened replacement album, Lovesexy (When 2 R In Love is the sole survivor from The Black Album and was transferred to Lovesexy).

 - All Instruments